mtumilowicz/kotlin-DI-spring-batch-workshop/README.md

 * inline modifier - the compiler will replace every call with the body of lambda
 * lambdas used to process a sequence can’t be inlined
 * remember that JVM already provides powerful inlining support (JIT)

-### return
-* Return statements in lambdas: return from an enclosing function
-    * If you use the return keyword in a lambda, it returns from the function in which you called the lambda, not just from the lambda itself
-    * Such a return statement is called a non- local return, because it returns from a larger block than the block containing the return statement.
-    * To understand the logic behind the rule, think about using a return keyword in a for loop or a synchronized block in a Java method.
-It’s obvious that it returns from the function and not from the loop or block.
-Kotlin allows you to preserve the same behavior when you switch from language features to functions that take lambdas as arguments.
-    * Using the return expres-
-      sion in lambdas passed to non-inline functions isn’t allowed.
-A non-inline function can save the lambda passed to it in a variable and execute it later, when the function has already returned, so it’s too late for the lambda to affect when the surrounding function returns.
-    * You can write a local return from a lambda expression as well.
-A local return in a lambda is similar to a break expression in a for loop.
-      * Returns from a lambda use
-        the “@” character to mark a label
-      * people.forEach label@{
-            if (it.name == "Alice") return@label
-        }
-        people.forEach @{
-                    if (it.name == "Alice") return@forEach
-                }
-#### Anonymous functions return
-* Anonymous functions: local returns by default fun lookForAlice(people: List<Person>) {
-    people.forEach(fun (person) {
-    if (person.name == "Alice") return // “return” refers to the closest function: an anonymous function println("${person.name} is not Alice")
-    })
-    }
-    * The rule is simple: return returns from the closest function declared using the fun keyword.
-Lambda expressions don’t use the fun keyword, so a return in a lambda returns from the outer function.